karthikJagadeesh/localWeather-App/README.md

 # localWeather-App'

-Check weather based on your local co-ordinates
+An Ajax driven application that checks weather based on your local co-ordinates

-Free Code Camp - project => Local Weather App